oVirt/ovirt-site/source/community/about/contact.html.md

 We are on **irc.oftc.net** server on **#ovirt** channel

-### Weekly Meetings

-oVirt has a weekly synchronization meeting which is held on IRC.
-Information can be seen on the [Meetings](/community/about/meetings/) page.

 ## Bug tracker and code review

 You can report bugs, or discuss possible solutions to issues, on [the project bug tracker (ovirt project)](https://bugzilla.redhat.com/enter_bug.cgi?classification=oVirt).